MAN-01 Ketryx Lifecycle Management

 1.5.
 Responsibility and Authority

 Ketryx comes with sensible default configurations that can cover many modern software development workflows.
 For responsibility and authority, Ketryx has five default groups and a set of default approval rules.
 Ketryx can be configured to add groups and support additional work instructions.
-The default approval groups are:
+The default groups are:

 1. Product Managers